reduxjs/redux/docs/basics/Store.md

 ## Next Steps

-Before creating a UI, we will take a detour to [how the data flows in a Redux application](DataFlow.md).
+Before creating a UI for our todo app, we will take a detour to [how the data flows in a Redux application](DataFlow.md).